AlexisZamara/HardModeRevamp/README.md

 #### Hostile Mob Changes
 - all hostile mobs:
   - health values now randomized ([0.85 to 1.2] * base health value)
+  - xp dropped increased by a random (int) between 1 and 5
 - creepers:
   - explosion now always destroys a player's shield if blocking
   - explosion radius increased by 1